nopara73/ForeverAloneProgramming/Inception.md

 I organize the directory structure of my projects by disciplines.
 In every discipline folder I have an `_Archived` folder for those items I do not actively need anymore, therefore they would only be distractions.
 Now grab your lean canvas and put it in the ProjectManagement folder.

+Update: These days I just use GitHub and not following the disclipine folder structure too closely.

 ## 3. (Modelling) Define high level requirements
 What the system will and will not do?
 I usually just list these in a text file.